adammiller1/docs/docs/csharp/getting-started/debugging-with-visual-studio-2017.md

 1. Choose **Debug**, **Step Into**, or press the F11 key.
 Visual Studio calls the [Console.WriteLine](xref:System.Console.WriteLine(System.String,System.Object,System.Object)) method.
 The values of the `date` and `name` variables appear in the **Autos** window, and the console window displays the formatted string.

 1. Choose **Debug**, **Step Out**, or press Shift and the F11 key.
 This stops step-by-step execution.
-The console window displays a message and waits for us to press a key.
+The console window displays a message and waits for a key press.

 1. Press any key to close the console window and exit Debug mode.